snorain/snorain.github.io/docs/README.md

-# ObsidianOS
+# snorain
-this is the github page for the ObsidianOS website.
+this is the github page for the Testsnorain website.